xpack-dev-tools/cmake-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 On all platforms the packages are standalone, and expect only the standard runtime to be present on the host.

-All dependencies that are build as shared libraries are copied locally in the same folder as the executable.
+All dependencies that are build as shared libraries are copied locally in the `libexec` folder (or in the same folder as the executable for Windows).

 ### `DT_RPATH` and `LD_LIBRARY_PATH`